kaisadilla/judith/.info/spec.md

     -- static members do not belong to any instance, but rather the class itself. static people_created: Num = 0

+    -- Classes can include constructors inside their own definition.
+    -- Note that any field that doesn't have a default initializer must be -- initialized in the constructor.
+    -- Also note that classes do not have any default constructor.
+If a class -- has a constructor that takes zero arguments and does nothing, it must -- still be defined.
-    -- Classes may include constructors inside their own definition: ctor (name: String, birth_year: Num?, country: Country, company: Company) -- The instance a method or constructor is running on is contained in -- a special local named "self".
+    ctor (name: String, birth_year: Num?, country: Country, company: Company) -- The instance a method or constructor is running on is contained in -- a special local named "self".